 To come to an interview and talk through the creative and written work produced as part of the portfolio submission.

-English language requirements for international students is an IELTS level 7 or above with a minimum of 6 in reading, writing, listening and speaking.
+English language requirements for international student is an IELTS level 6.5 or above with a minimum of 5.5 in reading, writing, listening and speaking

 Applicants are requested to provide a creative portfolio which will include a selection of work to demonstrate creative skills and the use of research and theory to process and develop those ideas and design concepts.
 In addition, a sample of written work demonstrating an awareness of current affairs and debates in the fashion industry should also be included in the portfolio.
 The piece must be no longer than two A4 pages, 12 point, double-spaced.
 The work must be original and demonstrate creative thinking and a good level of English in written form.